davidosomething/dotfiles/nvim/README.md

 - the preferred way command to open files is with [e](../bin/e)
   - it will create a new `nvim.sock` if one does not exist
   - it will use a single Neovim instance over the socket otherwise
-- if using my WezTerm config, `<C-S-t>` will toggle the terminal and Neovim theme between light and dark mode.
+- if using my WezTerm config, `<C-S-d>` will toggle the terminal and Neovim theme between light and dark mode.
-- LSP/tool config is done in [dko/tools.lua](.lua/dko/tools.lua)
+- LSP/tool config is done in [dko/tools.lua](./lua/dko/tools.lua)
-  - Both vtsls and coc.nvim are configured for JS/TS(x)
+  - Both vtsls and coc.nvim are configured for JS/TS(x), but vtsls is what I am currently using and maintaining. `coc.nvim` is under review for removal.
     - Change `coc.enabled` in `dko.settings` to switch
-    - Still evaluating coc.nvim as it sometimes runs faster on large codebases
-    - can still trigger regular nvim-cmp completions for other LSPs using `<C-Space>`
+    - When using coc, you can still trigger regular completions for other LSPs using `<C-Space>`
 - formatting is handled in [dko/utils/format.lua](./lua/dko/utils/format.lua)
   - of note is a pipeline that runs, based on project configuration one of:
     - ESLint exclusively